 There are also hidden sugars in most alcoholic drinks, high in sugar is Prosecco and champagne but also in fruit juices, a suggestion would be to drink water as well, this will not only help your teeth but your potential hangover!

-So how can we reduce risk?
-We all know that brushing our teeth twice a day is recommended but be careful to not let that slip with the busy, festive days.
-Flossing is also a must-unlike a toothbrush, which cleans the tops and outer surfaces of the teeth and gums, floss is an inter dental cleaner– it’s designed specifically to clean the tight spaces between the teeth and the gap between the base of the teeth and the gums.
-These are places that a toothbrush can’t reach.
+So, how can we minimise the risk?
+We’re well aware that the recommended practice is to brush our teeth twice a day.
+However, it’s crucial not to let that habit slide, especially during busy and festive days.
+Another essential step is flossing.
+Unlike a toothbrush that primarily cleans the outer surfaces of teeth and gums, floss serves as an interdental cleaner.
+It is specifically designed to tackle the tight spaces between teeth and the gaps between the base of teeth and gums—areas that a toothbrush cannot reach.

 We bring good news for all your cheese lovers!
 Cheese is great for your teeth.
 Not only does it have high levels of phosphate and calcium, which naturally strengthen teeth and bones, but it also helps balance the pH level in your mouth, which means less harmful acid, more cleansing saliva and fewer cavities.
 So reaching for that cheeseboard could be a better option than the selection box this year.